junaidulhassan/Chat-with-your-Data/README.md

 RAGs is a Streamlit app that lets you create a RAG pipeline from a data source using natural language.

 You get to do the following:
-1. Describe your task (e.g. "load this web page") and the parameters you want from your RAG systems (e.g. "i want to retrieve X number of docs")
+1. Describe your task (e.g. "load this web page") and the parameters you want from your RAG systems (e.g. "I want to retrieve X number of docs")
 2. Go into the config view and view/alter generated parameters (top-k, summarization, etc.) as needed.
 3. Query the RAG agent over data with your questions.